top of page

 High Carbohydrate Consumption:

-Excessive intake of refined sugars, high-fructose corn syrup, and ultra-processed grains leads to oxidative stress and insulin resistance.
-These foods encourage the formation of advanced glycation end-products (AGEs), which damage proteins and DNA, contributing to inflammation and cellular aging.
+Excessive intake of refined sugars, high-fructose corn syrup, and ultra-processed grains promotes insulin resistance, oxidative stress, and the formation of advanced glycation end-products (AGEs).
+These processes impair protein function, damage cellular structures, and contribute to chronic inflammation and accelerated biological aging.

 Carb